Dude Launchers: Running for Alex

 When you meet our Alex, you may notice that he is just as smart as other people, but he has some trouble with social skills.
 He also tends to zero in with a lot of intensity on a single subject, like a classic car or details anout an antique gun.
 While Alex was accepted at Western Kentucky University, the way in which Alex experiences autism prevented him from transitioning into the environment and schedule.
 He failed to launch.

 We are blessed to have him currently in a private transitional program for young adult men, Beacon Transitions, located in Hendersonville.
 And we know that Alex's potentials will be realized.
 But there are precious few resources for the rapidly growing number of children diagnosed with autism as they transition into adulthood.
-Our hope in assisting the Autism Society of NC is that there will more more opportunities developed for these kiddos in our state.
+Our hope in assisting the Autism Society of NC is that there will more more opportunities developed for these kiddos in our state to launch!

 Please consider running on our team for Alex and all those in NC affected by autism, or donating if you're able.